Coexistence of Dirac Fermions and Magnons in a Layered Two-Dimensional Semiquinoid Metal-Organic Framework: Conclusions

 \section{Conclusions}

 We have shown the semiquinoid-based metal-organic framework (H$_2$NMe$_2$)$_2$M$_2$(Cl$_2$dhbq)$_3$ to host a rich landscape of electronic and magnetic properties for $3d$ transition-metals.
-In particular, multiple compounds demonstrate the coexistence of Dirac fermions and magnons, which hold promise is dissipationless charge and spin transport and unique non-trivial fermion-magnon coupled band topologies.
+In particular, Mn demonstrates the coexistence of Dirac fermions and magnons, which hold promise is dissipationless charge and spin transport and unique non-trivial fermion-magnon coupled band topologies.
 Moreover, the inclusion of higher order corrections, e.g., ring exchange~\cite{coldea2001spin}, can open a magnon gap~\cite{li2022ring} and give rise to possible spin liquid phases~\cite{cookmeyer2021four}.